atrsoftgmbh/atrshmlog/doc/atrshmlogconvert_c.markdown

 It takes  the binary file from a reader and converts it to a text file.
 Optional you can get the threads statistics in a separate file.

+Second option is to get the times from the file to use it with the atrshmlogtime tool.

 The prototype uses a simple approch.

 The given files are the parameters of the program.